zsigray/Dungeon-Crawl/README.md

 ℹ️ You can navigate through the map with your arrow keys! <br>
 ℹ️ You can monitor your health and the number of flowers in your hand on the side panel <br>
-ℹ️ Skeletons will not move, spiders move randomly, but beware of Goblins (evil Mike Wazowski) as they will follow you! ℹ️ You have to collect a key to move through the closed door!
+ℹ️ Skeletons will not move, spiders move randomly, but beware of Goblins (evil Mike Wazowski) as they will follow you! <br>
+ℹ️ You have to collect a key to move through the closed door!

 ## What were we learning?